johndcarmichael/nunjucks-emailer/README.md

   templatePath?: string; // Full path to the folder containing the nunuck email templates, defaults to ./email/templates
-  sendType: EmailerSendTypes; // This dictates what happens when Emailer.send is called values from the above enum logPath?: string; // Dictates where the emails are written to disk: EmailerSendTypes.file, defaults to email/logs }
+  sendType: EmailerSendTypes; // This dictates what happens when Emailer.send is called values from the above enum logPath?: string; // Dictates where the emails are written to disk: EmailerSendTypes.file, defaults to email/logs
+  fallbackFrom: string; // The from email used when no from email provided, typically a system email address, eg "no-reply@myawesome.app"
+}
 ```